andreasorrentino1998/AS-StarUML-Cpp/README.md

 - Option to enable/disable the inclusion of libraries for C++ standard types.
 - Option to enable/disable the generation of the `using namespace std;` statement.
 - Option to enable/disable comments about the types provided by the included libraries.
+- Option to enable/disable the generation of return statements inside method implementations.
+- Option to use "NULL" instead of "nullptr".
 - Option to use lowercase for directory names.

 Fixes: